11 percent of all women globally have reported having some postpartum depression symptoms.

 With postpartum depression, there are several signs you might experience that are warning signs to get help.

 Postpartum depression seems like it can go on forever with no end in sight, but that’s not true.
-In fact, several treatment options can help to manage symptoms of postpartum depression.
+In fact, several mental illness treatment options can help to manage symptoms of postpartum depression.

 The first step in getting help for your depression is to first speak to your doctor.
 From there, you’ll work together to find a treatment that will help improve your symptoms.